Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

-Finally, in \cite{sangdeh2021deepmux} joint MU-MIMO and OFDMA optimization is addressed using \ac{DL}.
-The proposed solution, called DeepMux, is executed at the APs and relies on \acp{DNN} to minimize the impact of channel sounding and find a near-optimal resource allocation policy.
+Additionally, \textcite{sangdeh2021deepmux} address joint MU-MIMO and OFDMA optimization by using \ac{DSL}.
+The solution, called DeepMux, is executed at the APs and relies on \acp{DNN} to minimize the impact of channel sounding and find a near-optimal resource allocation policy.
 Experimental results show gains of up to 50\% in throughput using DeepMux.